Alpha Sigma Alpha: Founding

+In 1907, Alpha Sigma Alpha had sixty active member and 200 total members from six chapters.
+It had also established an alumnae association.

 Early challenges

-Alpha Sigma Alpha expanded quickly, installing 13 chapters in its first decade, and then began having issues due to the anti-sorority sentiment of the time, causing one of the chapters to be disbanded only months after its instatement.
-Despite the anti-sorority attitude, Alpha Sigma Alpha's first six chapters held its first National Convention at the Hotel Richmond in Richmond, VA over the 1905 Thanksgiving weekend.
+Alpha Sigma Alpha expanded quickly, installing thirteen chapters in its first decade, and then began having issues due to the anti-sorority sentiment of the time, causing one of the chapters to be disbanded only months after its instatement.
+Despite the anti-sorority attitude, Alpha Sigma Alpha's first six chapters held its first National Convention at the Hotel Richmond in Richmond, Virginia, over the 1905 Thanksgiving weekend.
 During the convention, the first National Council was elected and the sorority created its magazine, to be published three times a year.
 This first publication was first printed in 1906.
 In 1908, the magazine's name was changed to the Aegis of Alpha Sigma Alpha.
 In 1911, Alpha Sigma Alpha became a professional sorority within the field of education.

 Soon after, Alpha Sigma Alpha's chapters began to struggle with membership and function.
-Alpha Sigma Alpha first contacted (Sarah) Ida Shaw Martin – founder and former national president of Delta Delta Delta and author of the Sorority Handbook – for assistance in 1912.
-By that year, only four of the 13 chapters established since the sorority's founding were left, and by the next, only one active chapter existed, the original Alpha chapter.
-Shaw Martin suggested ASA contact a local sorority at Miami, Ohio, which was then installed as an ASA chapter.
+Alpha Sigma Alpha first contacted Ida Shaw Martin – founder and former national president of Delta Delta Delta and author of the Sorority Handbook – for assistance in 1912.
+By that year, only four of the thirteen chapters established since the sorority's founding were left, and by the next, only one active chapter existed, the original Alpha chapter.
+Shaw Martin suggested that Alpha Sigma Alpha contact a local sorority at Miami, Ohio, which was then installed as a chapter.
 Shaw Martin's assistance led to her induction as an honorary member and the sorority's expansion at teacher's colleges.
 The sorority would absorb many more local chapters over the next few years.

 As the sorority began to stabilize, it held a convention to reorganize itself over Thanksgiving in 1914.
 At this convention, the sorority adopted a constitution and modified its symbols, customs, and ritual.
 Here, Shaw Martin was elected national president, and the sorority renamed its magazine to its current name, The Phoenix, which became a weekly publication edited by Shaw Martin.
 It functioned "as the central medium linking the various parts of the Sorority... it consisted entirely of instructions and discussions of Sorority rulings and policy, chapter newsletters and excerpts from articles on morals and ethics for fraternal organizations."

-In 1915 the sorority founded the Association of Education Sororities with Sigma Sigma Sigma to develop common standards for the formation and expansion of educational sororities.
+In 1915, the sorority founded the Association of Education Sororities with Sigma Sigma Sigma to develop common standards for the formation and expansion of educational sororities.
 Although Shaw Martin petitioned the National Panhellenic Conference (NPC) in 1920, this request was rejected on the basis that women could not hold dual membership in two NPC organizations (as Shaw Martin would if the education sororities were accepted).